opral/monorepo/packages/paraglide/paraglide-js/README.md

 # Architecture

-ParaglideJS leverages a compiler to generate vanilla JavaScript functions from your messages.
+Paraglide uses a compiler to generate JS functions from your messages.
 We call these "message functions".

 Message Functions are fully typed using JSDoc.
 They are exported individually from the `messages.js` file making them tree-shakable.
-They aren't reactive, they just return a string.
+When called, they return a translated string.
+Message functions aren't reactive in any way, if you want a translation in another language you will need to re-call them.

-This avoids many edge cases associated with reactivity, lazy-loading, and namespacing that other i18n libraries have to work around.
+This design avoids many edge cases with reactivity, lazy-loading, and namespacing that other i18n libraries have to work around.

 In addition to the message functions, ParaglideJS also emits a runtime.
 The runtime is used to set the language tag.
 It contains less than 50 LOC (lines of code) and is less than 300 bytes minified & gzipped.